 Example (CBP Form7501)

-CBP also requires that the importer must post a customs bond if you are importing merchandise into the United States, for commercial purposes that are valued over $2,500, or a commodity subject to other federal agencies requirements (i.e. firearms or food).
+According to CBP requirements, importers must post a customs bond if they are importing merchandise valued over $2,500 into the USA for commercial purposes, or a commodity subject to other federal agencies requirements (i.e. firearms or food).

 If you want to clear the goods under the name of your own company, you must purchase a customs bond through a surety agency licensed by the U.S Treasury Department.
 If you use the customs broker to clear your goods through CBP, then the broker’s bond can be used.
 For a list of licensed customs brokers, check at the port of entry.

 (1) Personal exemption.
 According to CBP, there is a duty-free exemption, or personal exemption, which is the total value of goods you can bring back to the United States without having to pay duty.
-In most cases, the personal exemption is $800, but there are limits on the number of alcoholic beverages, cigarettes, cigars, and other tobacco products you may include in your duty-free personal exemption.
+In most cases, the personal exemption per day is $800, but there are limits on the number of alcoholic beverages, cigarettes, cigars, and other tobacco products.

 (2) Samples.
 Samples are another exception, as your samples are for your own evaluation and will not be resold for commercial purposes, you can ask your supplier to put the samples at a nominal value of $1 and mention on the Sample invoice “Sample of No Commercial Value”.

 (3) Dropshipping.
-In the drop shipping business, as the goods are delivered directly from the third party (manufacturer or wholesaler) to the customer via ePacket or China Postal Parcel, no import duty is charged; however, the seller will have to pay income tax and sales tax.
+In the dropshipping business, as the goods are delivered directly from the third party (manufacturer or wholesaler) to the customer via ePacket or China Postal Parcel, no import duty is charged; however, the seller will have to pay income tax and sales tax.

-Although some people tend to use below methods to reduce import tax, considering the risks involved, we’ll not suggest you do like them.
+Although some people tend to use the below methods to reduce import tax, considering the risks involved, we’ll not suggest you do like them.

 (1) Lowering product value on the commercial invoice.
 Given a certain rate, based on the formula of calculating customs duty, one possible way to reduce the import duty is to lower the declared value.
 As agreed with the importer, some suppliers will help put a lower product value to help the buyer reduce the customs duty.

 However, if the U.S customs find that the declared value is less than the actual value and is lowered on purpose, the customs will impose a punitive tariff, even worse, the goods might also be destroyed or returned to the port of loading.

 (2) Separating the delivery into several batches by international mail.
-As imports of goods valued at more than $2,500 will require a formal entry.
+Imports of goods valued at more than $2,500 will require a formal entry.
 For some importers, they’ll ask the supplier to send through the international postal system and separate the delivery into several batches, with each less than $800.

 (3) Through intermediate trade or entrepot trade.
-Under pressure of the additional 25% tariff policy targeting imports from China, some people are considering to transit goods at a third country, then export to the USA using the third country as the country of origin, instead of China, to avoid the increasing import duties.
-However, there are still many risks involved in the process and will also occur high transition costs.
+Under the pressure of the additional 25% tariff policy targeting imports from China, some people are considering transit goods at a third country, then exporting to the USA using the third country as the country of origin, instead of China, to avoid the increasing import duties.
+However, there are still many risks involved in the process, and will also occur high transition costs.